 - Outdated storage media may not be supported by future software environments.
 Stored data and files will be useless then.

-The main reason for data loss is hardware failure, but also faults by humans can trigger data loss during or after a research process.
-Effective data safety and management strategies are neccessary to minimize data loss through these or other causes like software errors, viruses, hacker attacks, power failures or natural disasters (see e. g. http://www.zdnet.com/article/how-data-gets-lost/ and http://researchdata.library.ubc.ca/files/2015/10/RDM_DataGuide_V03.1_20151020.pdf).
+The main reason for data loss is hardware failure, but also faults by humans can cause data loss during or after a research process.
+Effective data safety and management strategies are necessary to minimize data loss through these or other causes like software errors, viruses, hacker attacks, power failures or natural disasters (see e. g. http://www.zdnet.com/article/how-data-gets-lost/ and http://researchdata.library.ubc.ca/files/2015/10/RDM_DataGuide_V03.1_20151020.pdf).

 - deciding how long your data should be stored and archived,

-- how you will deal with data protection, copyright or sensitive (person related) data,
+- how you will deal with data protection, copyright or sensitive data,

-When you decide how your data should be stored, please use - if possible - a format that is
+When you decide on how your data should be stored, you should try to use a format that

-- not proprietary but open with documented standards
+- is not proprietary but open with documented standards

 - uses standards for encryption